-Other historical documents, including Columbus personal diary, have provided historians with greater insights into how he operated and how he treated people around him.
+Other historical documents, including Columbus's personal diary, have provided historians with greater insights into how he operated and treated people around him.
 During that part of European history, commanders of all naval vessels were used to total power over their subjects, and they often employed harsh methods to keep their crews in line.
-While some of the naval commanders from that time did receive proper education and followed at least some forms of official conduct (most often military ship captains and officers with long experience of command), many were poorly educated and lacked communication skills, did not have the knowledge of how to govern over large communities, and had a respect or empathy toward less developed nations outside of “civilized Europe”.
-Many ship captains (and ship crew members) from that time were openly supporting slavery, they sanctioned (and often used their power) for the public showcases of revenge, excessive punishment, and more.
+While some of the naval commanders from that time did receive proper education and followed at least some forms of official conduct (most often military ship captains and officers with long experience of command), many were poorly educated and lacked communication skills, did not have the knowledge or know-how to govern over large communities, and had respect or empathy toward less less-developed nations outside of "civilized Europe."
+In addition, many ship captains (and ship crew members) from that time were openly supporting slavery, and they sanctioned (and often used their power) for the public showcases of revenge, excessive punishment, and more.

-Publicly, Columbus always supported Christian church and claimed conversion of non-believers was one of the reasons for his exploratory journeys.
+Publicly, Columbus always supported the Christian church and claimed the conversion of non-believers as one reason for his exploratory journeys.

 In the years after his return to Spain, he continued feeling the negative health effects of the medical conditions that he encountered in the New World, most notably a strong fever that struck him on his return home from the 4th and final journey.
-Repeated instances of strong fever returned to him from time to time, including long periods of time when he was forced to remain in bed and suffer prolonged attacks of gout, weakened immunity and even bleeding from the eyes.
-Many historians agree that these fever attacks were, in fact, Reiter’s syndrome, a strong joint inflammation disease.
+Repeated instances of strong fever returned to him from time to time, including long periods when he was forced to remain in bed and suffer prolonged gout attacks, weakened immunity, and even bleeding from the eyes.
+Many historians agree that these fever attacks were, in fact, Reiter's syndrome, a strong joint inflammation disease.

 The fifth and final journey of Christopher Columbus across the Atlantic happened after his death.

 To this day, Christopher Columbus is remembered as one of the greatest explorers of all time.
-His exploits not only led to the discovery of the Americas but also kickstarted a centuries-long era of European exploration, expansion, conquest, and colonization.
+His exploits led to the discovery of the Americas and kickstarted a centuries-long era of European exploration, expansion, conquest, and colonization.
 For all intense and purposes, his discovery of the New World essentially shaped the modern Western World.
-For that and his many other secondary achievements (such as popularization of the fact that Earth is round), he is remembered in a positive light all around the world.
+For that and his many other secondary achievements (such as popularization of the fact that Earth is round ), he is remembered in a positive light worldwide.

 However, in recent times, his conduct and beliefs were strongly criticized by modern historians.
-The recent discovery of Francisco de Bobadilla detailed 48-page report on Christopher Columbus conduct during his years as Governor on Hispaniola have panted a much grimmer light over his reputation.
-His aggressive actions in colonization and poor treatment of natives have greatly influenced his memory, and some historians believe that it was, in fact, his crewmembers were responsible for spreading diseases such as Syphilis and “Great pox” plague across Europe when they returned home and joined armies of King Charles VIII who marched from Spain to Italy and back.
+The recent discovery of Francisco de Bobadilla's detailed 48-page report on Christopher Columbus's conduct during his years as Governor on Hispaniola have panted a much grimmer light over his reputation.
+His aggressive actions in colonization and poor treatment of natives have greatly influenced his memory.
+Some historians believe that it was, in fact, his crewmembers who were responsible for spreading diseases such as Syphilis and "Great pox" plague across Europe when they returned home and joined armies of King Charles VIII who marched from Spain to Italy and back.

-Over the past several centuries, and especially in the 20th century, Christopher Columbus was a theme of many pieces of art, multimedia, and other works.
-This includes literature, films, multimedia, sculptures, games, operas, and others forms of art.
+Over the past several centuries, and especially in the 20th century, Christopher Columbus was a theme of many art pieces, multimedia, and other works.
+This includes literature, films, multimedia, sculptures, games, operas, and other art forms.